Confidence isn’t just for extroverts.

 I can already hear you saying: “Do I have to?”

 No, not really.
-No one can force you if you don’t want to.
-But I will tell you this: getting out of your comfort zone and having new experiences can make you feel like a superstar, just for daring yourself to do it.
+No one can force you to do it if you don’t want to.
+But I will tell you this: getting out of your comfort zone and having new experiences will make you feel like a superstar, just for daring yourself to do it.

-Now, the key here is engaging.
-Notice that I didn’t say “public speaking” or talking to random people on the street.
-Introverts usually have to make an extra effort to speak on the fly, so this is not about “overcoming your weakness” and feeling inadequate when you sense you were not up to the task.
+Now, the key here is to engage.
+Notice that I didn’t say “public speaking” or to approach random people on the street.
+Introverts usually have to make an extra effort to speak on the fly, so this is not about “overcoming your weakness” and feeling inadequate when you sense that you were not up to the task.

-I have been on stage many times as a dancer, and I love it.
-Truth be told, I get a bit uncomfortable after the show ends, when the public comes to mingle with the artists.
+As an introvert, you have many gifts — both intellectual and creative — so think about how you could share them with others.
+For example, I have been on stage many times as a dancer, and I love it.
+Truth be told, I get uncomfortable after the show ends, when the public comes to mingle with the artists.
 Improvising in front of 50 people in a flashy costume?
 Done!
 Making small talk with a member of the audience afterward?
 Ehm… no thanks.

 Even as a very introverted person, I have found dance to be the language that allows me to communicate easily with confidence in front of strangers.
-Stepping on stage is always worth it; greeting the audience at the end is a small price to pay in comparison to the feeling of empowerment I get.
+Stepping on stage is always worth it; greeting the audience at the end is a small price to pay for the feelings of pride and empowerment I get.

 It doesn’t have to be an ongoing activity.
 It doesn’t have to be in-person, either.
 Nonverbal communication is fine, too.
-You could be a videogame streamer in your free time, read your own poetry at a community event, or play the violin once in a while at a nearby cafe.
+You could be a video game streamer, you could submit your poetry for publication, or you could play your violin at a nearby cafe, or with a band.

-Yes, you will need time by yourself to recharge after the interaction, but the feeling of offering your gifts to the world (and doing it on YOUR own introvert terms) will stick with you, help you shed limiting beliefs, and reaffirm that you are fully in control of the process, like the rock star you are.
+You will need time alone to recharge after these types of interactions, but the feeling of offering your gifts to the world will stick with you, help you shed limiting beliefs, and reaffirm that you are fully in control of the process, like the rock star you are.